4 Traditional advertising benefits

 Not so fast.
 We’d never trash talk digital advertising – it is, after all, much of what we do – but traditional advertising is not quite the dinosaur it’s been made out to be.
 (Unless, of course, we’re talking about a world in which the dinosaurs never went extinct and are still out there, being awesome and turning heads.)
 Sure, digital advertising has many benefits when it comes to tracking and targeting…but if you’re writing off traditional advertising as obsolete, you might be doing your brand a huge disservice.

 Reports of the death of traditional advertising have been greatly exaggerated.
-Let’s dig into the evidence.
+Let’s dig into the evidence by looking at four traditional media benefits.

-Traditional media is more popular than you might think
+Traditional advertising benefit #1: it’s more popular than you might think

 Conventional wisdom might tell you that people aren’t reading magazines or watching broadcast TV like they used to.
 While that may be conventional, it’s not exactly wisdom.
 According to Nielsen, streaming accounts for only 26% of TV watching – meaning that traditional broadcast TV, with ads and all, accounts for the other 74%.
 The figures for print are perhaps even stronger.
 MNI reports that magazine readership is consistent across generations, with Boomers, Gen Xers, and Millennials all averaging roughly 9 magazines per month.